teezily/t4b_slate/source/includes/_introduction.md

 # Introduction

-The Teezily+ API v2 enables to programmatically view the product catalog, get a single order info and complete orders to our print od demand service.
+The Teezily+ API v2 enables to programmatically view the product catalog, get a single order info and complete orders to our print on demand service.

 Requests are made using standard `GET`, `PUT` and `POST`.
 All responses are JSON.